cmahana/Guides/Linux.md

 **Find by size** example here is 800M but this is adjustable.
 > sudo find <folder to look in> -type f -size +800M | grep <grepFilter>

+ **Salt commands** a simple Salt command example.
+  >  sudo salt '<servername>' cmd.run 'ls -Sahl /opt/program/shared/log/'

+  > the servername can be modified to hit multiple places.
+For instance
+  > server01 and server02 will both be touched if you enter 'server0*'